 In support of a Survivorship Application the following must be produced:

-- Evidence of death – usually the original death certificate issued by Births, Deaths and Marriages, or sighted by Landgate or Australia Post.
+Evidence of Death – usually the original death certificate issued by Births, Deaths and Marriages, sighted by Landgate, or certified by Australia Post, a licensed settlement agent or legal practitioner.
 An original grant of probate or letters of administration of the deceased issued by the Probate Office is also acceptable evidence.

-Where evidence of death is issued in another country in a foreign language, the original evidence must be issued and certified by the official authority that would be the equivalent of the Registry of Births, Deaths and Marriages in WA.
+Where evidence of death is issued in a foreign country, the original evidence must be issued and certified by the official authority that would be the equivalent of the Registry of Births, Deaths and Marriages in WA.

-- The duplicate certificate of title to the land (where applicable), or third party consent where no duplicate title has issued
+Duplicate Certificate of Title - The duplicate certificate of title to the land (where applicable), or third-party consent where no duplicate title has issued

-- identify the land being dealt with by its volume and folio reference in all cases, and where a mortgage, charge or lease of land is being dealt with, the number of that instrument
+- identify the land being dealt with by its volume and folio reference in all cases, and where a mortgage, charge or lease of land is being dealt with, the number of that instrument; and

 - contain the statement: